PeachyDB-Inc/PeachyDB/Deployment/Tools-ModifyServerStack.md

 and can be an extremely slow operation.
 Please make certain that your use case is not Substitute DO you want to proceed (y/n)? y
 Delete instance Arguments: <stack-name> <instance-ip-addr>
-Instance IP address can be obtained by describing the cluster with  <code>peachydb_status_tool -status stack-name</code>
-Enter Arguments: myteststack 192.32.34.10
+Instance IP address can be obtained by describing the cluster with peachydb_status_tool -status Enter Arguments: myteststack 192.32.34.10
 ```